Multiple choice fields are fields that contain a list of choices that your form respondents can select from. Types of multiple-choice fields include:

 - Make sure to save the CSV in UTF-8 format, particularly if you are using any special characters.
 If you are not seeing words with special characters when your CSV is uploaded, then it is likely not saved in UTF-8 format.

-- The CSV may have a minimum of one column and a maximum of two columns.
+- The CSV may have a minimum of one column and a maximum of twenty columns.

-- The first column of the CSV needs to be a human readable and searchable column heading.
+- The first row of the CSV will serve as your headings.
 The system will ignore the FIRST line of the CSV while it is being processed, as it assumes that this line will contain column headings.

 - Example First Line: Company_Name, Unique_ID